s-shamil/HandFormer/README.md

 ### Data Preprocessing

-Set the parameters and data directories in `Preprocess/config.py` and run the following:
+The parameters and data directories for preprocessing are placed in `Preprocess/config.py`.
+Follow the instructions there to modify and run the following:

 ```
 $ python Preprocess/1_get_clip_data.py